cemeiq12/voice-bridge-kids/README.md

     Visit [http://localhost:3000/kids](http://localhost:3000/kids) to enter the Playground.

 ## 🛡️ Privacy & Safety
 This application is designed with safety in mind.
 All AI interactions are prompted to be gentle, supportive, and age-appropriate.
-No data is shared with third parties beyond the necessary AI providers (Google/OpenAI) for processing.
+No data is shared with third parties beyond the necessary AI providers (Google Gemini, ElevenLabs) for processing.